-cGMPs provide for systems that assure proper design, monitoring, and control of manufacturing processes and facilities are a large and diverse group of bacteria.
-Although most strains of E. coli are harmless, others can make you sick.
-Some kinds of E. coli can cause diarrhea, while others cause urinary tract infections, respiratory illness and pneumonia, and other illnesses.
+E. coli: Escherichia coli are bacteria found in the environment, foods, and intestines of people and animals.
+E. coli are a large and diverse group of bacteria.
+Although most strains of E. coli are harmless, some strains can cause diarrhea, while others cause urinary tract infections, respiratory illness and pneumonia, and other illnesses.
 The presence of generic E. coli is frequently used as an indicator of fecal contamination.